UK Case Law Search and Monitor avatar

 Share

-Search and monitor UK court judgments and tribunal decisions from The National Archives Find Case Law service.
+Search and monitor UK court judgments and tribunal decisions from the National Archives Find Case Law service: case name, neutral citation, court, judge, dates, links and optional full text.
+No account needed.

 • Searches across all UK courts and tribunals: Supreme Court, Court of Appeal, High Court (all divisions), Upper Tribunals, Employment Appeal Tribunal, First-tier Tribunals

-• Returns structured metadata: case name, neutral citation, date, court, judge(s), party names, links to HTML/PDF/XML versions
+• Returns structured metadata: case name, neutral citation, date, court, party names, links to HTML, PDF and XML versions

 • Optionally fetches the full text of each judgment for document analysis, AI processing, or legal research